cst8117/bootstrap-promo/README.md

-# bootstrap-promo
+# Bootstrap Promo

-This repository contains the starter files for the Bootstrap Promo project.
+## Objective
+Create a Bootstrap Promo page using only the Bootstrap framework that closely matches the provided mockup.